 The Snow Queen

 “Now, one more kiss,” said the Snow Queen.
 “With this one, you will forget all about Gerda and your family.”
-Before Kai could say anything, the Snow Queen had kissed the other cheek.
+Before Kai could say anything, the Snow Queen kissed the other cheek.
 She laughed and said, “If I kissed you a third time on your forehead, you would die.
 But I have things for you to do for me back at my palace.”
 Then she got back into her sleigh and drove on.

-Where was Kai?
+Chapter 3: Where was Kai?

 Kai did not return home that day.
 Or the day after that.
 You can imagine how upset everyone was!
 They said poor Kai must have drowned in the river.
 Gerda ran down to the river.
 She called out to the waters rushing by - Is it true?
 The river would not say.
 Gerda took off her red shoes and held them up.